 Wednesday Smart Casual:

 Slouchy leather tote (tan or cognac) + merino knit + wide-leg pants + loafers.
 The contrast between the relaxed tote and the tailored pants is the whole point.
-You look intentional without looking stiff.
+You intentional without ing stiff.

 Friday Errand-to-Office: